 What’s emotional contagion?

-How emotional contagion impacts negatively.
+Ways negative emotional contagion impacts others.

 Spreading negative emotional contagion has an impact without question.
 This type of behaviour in the workplace affects morale and overall productivity negatively.
 It can create considerable distress and insecurity within the team.
 When coaching clients, I hear of numerous situations where someone in a supervisory position literally takes a team down to a level of dysfunction due to their loss of emotional control and ability to manage.
 Yes, emotional contagion can do that!

 We encourage our clients to observe their emotional reactions and work to realign them with alternative ways to communicate and manage their behaviour to deliver positive results.
 Understanding how your emotions impact you and others, including your team, will significantly improve relationships, morale and productivity.

 To really get to know ourselves, we must observe and reflect on our behaviour.

 As we spend time reflecting on our behaviour, we become more self-aware, a key competency of emotional intelligence.
 As we increase our self-awareness, we manage our behaviour and interactions more skillfully.
 Without question, regulating your emotions will increase your overall success.

 The good news is, this skill can be learned and developed.
 Once we become more familiar with how our emotions affect others, we can develop techniques to manage our emotions internally and share them as we choose externally.

 If you’re interested in learning about emotional contagion and developing your self-awareness to enhance your emotional intelligence, you should view our Emotional Intelligence Assessment & Coaching.

 This article was originally published on February 2, 2018, and has been updated (May 2021).

 Sign up for Linda’s monthly tips to build your Emotional Intelligence and reduce Emotional Hijacking!